Skip to content

 Please refer to the scenario entity comparison section to see how to compare scenarios using the comparators defined in a ScenarioConfig.

-The next section introduces the global configuration.
+The next section introduces the Core configuration.